-The staff works in the space between systems to connect multiple entities into a seamless network of student support.
+The Backbone staff serve as network weavers to help cultivate Partner alignment, enable data-informed, peer-to-peer accountability, facilitate collaborative action, and steward advocacy for sustainable, systemic change.
+Backbone staff work to connect multiple entities into a seamless network of student support.
 We are process experts trained in results-based accountability, continuous improvement, complex systems change, equity, research, business operations, project management, communications, data strategy, human-centered design and group process facilitation.

 Chief Executive Officer

 Ann Mathieson is the founding Executive Director of the Marin Promise Partnership.
 Ann is passionate about educational equity, innovation and community.
 She also serves on the Bay Area Board of Peer Health Exchange and is a Steering Council Member of New Schools Venture Fund.
 She was formerly a trustee and Board Chair of the Marin Community Foundation and was elected twice to the Kentfield School Board where she served as President.
 She was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for underserved students.
 Ann worked for 15 years as a marketing executive, first at Hallmark Cards and then with Collagen Corporation.
 Ann has a BS from Indiana University and an MBA from Stanford University.

 Ann can be reached at email@example.com